 The National Human Genome Research Institute (NHGRI) Short Course in Genomics offers science educators the opportunity to hear lectures and receive teaching resources from leading researchers, clinicians and staff.
 Topics include complex diseases, sequencing technologies, brain and behavior, bioinformatics, gene editing, the human microbiome, and ethical issues in genomics research.

-The NHGRI Education and Community Involvement Branch (ECIB) is offering its annual NHGRI Short Course in Genomics from July 29 - August 1, 2019.
-This year's course is for middle and high school teachers, community college and Tribal College faculty teaching genetics, biology or related science courses.
+The Education and Community Involvement (ECIB) Branch within NHGRI is offering its annual NHGRI Short Course in Genomics from July 27 – July 30, 2020.
+This year's course is for middle and high school teachers, community college and Tribal College faculty teaching science, technology, engineering, and math (STEM) courses.
 Class size is limited.